prody/ProDy/doc/tutorials/structure_analysis/biomolt.rst

    legend();

-The *dimer* object now has two chains.
-Let's see by iterating over the chains in the dimer:
+The *dimer* object now has two chains:

 .. ipython:: python